GLOBAL MARKETS-Stocks set for best week in 6 years, dollar climbs

 By Herbert Lash

-NEW YORK, Feb 16 (Reuters) - The dollar edged higher and global stocks rose on Friday, on track for their best week in six years on strong corporate earnings, but a U.S. indictment over alleged Russian meddling in the 2016 presidential election cooled gains on Wall Street.
+NEW YORK, Feb 16 (Reuters) - Global stocks rose on Friday and were set for their best week in six years as strong corporate earnings offset concerns about rising inflation and interest rates, while the U.S. dollar edged higher from a three-year low against major currencies.

-The 37-page indictment of a Russian Internet agency filed by Special Counsel Robert Mueller described a conspiracy with the aim of supporting then-businessman Donald Trump and sow discord in the U.S. political system.

-Wall Street turned south on news of the indictment but later rebounded as the fundamental story has not changed, said Ben Phillips, chief investment officer of EventShares.

-Analysts continue to underestimate the pace of global growth, which has led more companies to meet or beat analysts’ earnings expectations than in any quarter in 20 years, according to calculations earlier this week by Credit Suisse.
+Analysts continued to underestimate the pace of global growth, which has led more companies to meet or beat analysts’ result expectations than in any quarter in 20 years, according to calculations by Credit Suisse.

 “Investors are getting comfortable with the idea that growth is sufficient enough to withstand the expected rate increases that we’re going to get as well the increases in inflation that we’ve seen,” said Michael Arone, chief investment strategist at State Street Global Advisors in Boston.

-MSCI’s index of stock markets across the globe gained 0.35 percent, while the pan-European FTSEurofirst 300 index of leading regional shares rose 1.11 percent to 1,491.71.
+MSCI’s index of stock markets across the globe gained 0.54 percent, while the pan-European FTSEurofirst 300 index of leading regional shares rose 1.11 percent to a preliminary close of 1,491.90.

+Both the S&P 500 and Dow indexes have gained 4.8 percent in the past four sessions, putting the S&P on track for its best week since January 2013 and the Dow’s best since November 2016.

-A 4.5-percent gain since Monday by MSCI’s all-country world index and Nasdaq’s 6-percent gain since then have both indexes on course for their strongest week since December 2011.
+The Nasdaq’s 6 percent gain since Monday has set it on course for its strongest week since December 2011.

 Investors are trying to determine whether the market is in an overdue correction or the beginning of something worse, Arone said.